antonio-paulino/Instant-Messaging/README.md

 ---

-This project currently features a Web API, developed in Kotlin with the use of Spring Boot and will eventually feature a web client developed in TypeScript with the use of React.
+This project currently features a Web API, developed in Kotlin with the use of Spring Boot and a Single Page Application, developed in TypeScript with the use of React and Material-UI.

 ## Documentation